frankhart2018/typy/Doc/library/multiprocessing.rst

   *spawn*
     The parent process starts a fresh python interpreter process.
-The child process will only inherit those resources necessary to run the process object's :meth:`~Process.run` method.
+The child process will only inherit those resources necessary to run the process objects :meth:`~Process.run` method.
 In particular, unnecessary file descriptors and handles from the parent process will not be inherited.
 Starting a process using this method is rather slow compared to using *fork* or *forkserver*.